 Our enhanced monthly reports now provide more detailed information on complaints related to the Governmental Advisory Committee (GAC) Category 1 Safeguards & Public Interest Commitments.
 This report builds on the contractual compliance-related recommendations from the Competition, Consumer Choice, & Consumer Trust Review Team draft report & the Governmental Advisory Committee’s Copenhagen Communique [PDF, 190 KB].

-Consistent with the advice we received from the GAC, specific safeguards apply to registry operators of a broad category of top-level domain names (TLDs) related to consumer protection, sensitive strings, & regulated or professional sectors (GAC Category 1 TLDs).
-The complaints identified in this category are related to TLDs or second level domain names in TLDs on the GAC Category 1 list.
+Consistent with the advice we received from the GAC, specific safeguards apply to registry operators of a broad category of top-level domains (TLDs) related to consumer protection, sensitive strings, & regulated or professional sectors (GAC Category 1 TLDs).
+The complaints identified in this category are related to TLDs or second level domains in TLDs on the GAC Category 1 list.
 Information about the GAC Category 1 Safeguards advice, categories, & implementation framework can be found here.
-The new enhanced reporting will be published in March 2018 and take effect from January 2018.
+The new enhanced reporting will be published in March 2018 & take effect from January 2018.
 Information about the subject matter of complaints is available on the monthly Dashboard Explanation page.

 In addition, we have added two new quarterly reports based on input from ICANN community members.
 The goal is to provide more detailed reporting about complaint resolution & closure code.
 The two new reports are “Registrar Closed Complaints by Closure Code” & “Registry Closed Complaints by Closure Code.”
 The closure codes are categorized into three groups: Resolved, Out of Scope, & ICANN Issue.
 This report completes the complaint lifecycle, from ticket receipt to closure.